 Instead of getting angry with me, the Greek lady gave me one of the figurines to keep.
 She asked me to pray for forgiveness because stealing made God sad.
 I prayed hard that night, and learned a good lesson: treat others the way you want to be treated!

-When I grew up, I taught fourth grade in Jackson Heights, Queens.
+Before we left New York, I taught fourth grade in Jackson Heights, Queens.
+Now I teach in schools throughout DuPage County, Illinois.
 Teaching is a new adventure everyday.
 One time, a student dropped a container full of crickets in my classroom.
 My students and I listened to the whistling and chirping of crickets for hours!

-Then my husband and I moved to the Midwest and started our family.
+When my husband and I moved to the Midwest, we started our family.
 Our three small boys love to plant gardens, collect rocks and sticks, and play instruments.
 Pokey and Cody explore outside and hunt birds, squirrels, chipmunks and rabbits.
-One day, Pokey even brought home a small bat!
-YUCK!
+One day, Pokey even managed to sneak a bat into the kitchen and drop it at my feet.

 We have a cherry tree and a peach tree in our back yard.
 This year was the first that we had peaches on our tree and do you know what happened?
 Some animal (not sure, but I think it was a raccoon) came and ate every single peach off our tree.
 Imagine the nerve!
 It didn’t even leave one peach for us.